formkiq/formkiq-client-sdk-python/docs/RulesetsApi.md

 Get Rules

-Returns a list of rules in a ruleset; ONLY available with FormKiQ Enterprise
+Returns a list of rules in a ruleset; available as an Add-On Module

 ### Example